 Laptops are available on a first-come, first-served basis, and may not be reserved in advance.
 You must have a validated UH System ID to use a laptop.

 There is no charge for borrowing a laptop.
-However, a overdue fine of $1.00 will be assessed for every hour or fraction thereof.
-You are eligible to borrow a laptop once you have successfully completed a brief orientation session and have signed a borrower's agreement, which details the library's laptop lending policy.
+However, an overdue fine of $1.00 will be assessed for every hour or fraction thereof.
+You are eligible to borrow a laptop once you have signed a borrower's agreement, which details the library's laptop lending policy.

 The Library is committed to serving all members of the UH community fairly and equitably through its policies.
 Anyone who violates the laptop lending policy or who uses the Library's technology resources to violate other duly established policies or laws will be denied access to these resources.
 Users found to have vandalized, altered or damaged a laptop, its programs or data, are in violation of Hawai'i State Law and will be prosecuted to the full extent of the Law.
 A copy of the University of Hawai'i Policy on Acceptable Use of University Computer and Information Resources is available at http://www.hawaii.edu/svpa/ep/e2/e2210.pdf

 A copy of the policy is available at the Circulation Counter and included below.

 Laptop computers are in high demand.
 To ensure that that they are issued to responsible individuals who know how to operate them properly and will care for them while in their possession, you will be asked to sign a borrower's agreement that the library will keep on file, acknowledging and agreeing to the following:

 - Laptops may be borrowed for the entire day, Mondays through Saturdays.
 You may take the laptop out of the library, but it must be returned 15 minutes before the Library closes for the day.